binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 CSP customers are expected to take care of their own security in terms of:

 1. Their people working with the technology
-2. [Application Security](#web-applications), ultimately leading back to shortcomings in people: Lack of skills, experience, engagement, etc
+2. [Application Security](#web-applications), ultimately leading back to shortcomings in people: Lack of skills, experience, engagement, etc. Which reminds me of the type of questions I hear far to frequently.
+The following are a collection of questions I've been asked recently verbatim by people that really should know better:
+  * As a software engineer, do I really care about physical network security and network logging?
+  * Surely "as a software engineer", I can just use TLS and that is the end of it?
+  * Well if the machine is compromised, then we give up on security, we aren't responsible for the network.
+(For this statement, please refer to the VPS chapter for your responsibilities as a Software Engineer in regards to "the machine".
+In regards to "the network", please refer to the [Network Security](#cloud-identify-risks-network-security) subsection)
+  * What is the difference between application security and network security?
+Aren't they just two aspects of the same thing?
 3. Configuring the Infrastructure and/or platform components: Again leading back to people defects

 but all to often the customers responsibility is neglected, which renders The Cloud no better for the customer in terms of security.